Legendrian skein algebras and Hall algebras: Fukaya categories of surfaces

 where we use the fact that even though $\widetilde{\PP(T_xS)}$ is not canonically identified with $\RR$, it does have a total order (since $S$ is oriented) and action of $\ZZ$.
 If $p\in S$ such that there are unique $t_0\in I_0$ and $t_1\in I_1$ with $p=p_1(\gamma(t_0))=p_1(\gamma(t_1))$ then we also write $i_p(L_0,L_1)$ for $i(L_0,t_0,L_1,t_1)$.

 When depicting graded curves in the plane we may as well assume that $\eta$ is the horizontal foliation.
-A grading on an immersed curve $\gamma:I\to\RR^2=\CC$ is then specified by a function $\phi:I\to\RR$ with $e^{\pi\phi(t)}$ tangent to $\gamma(t)$.
+A grading on an immersed curve $\gamma:I\to\RR^2=\CC$ is then specified by a function $\phi:I\to\RR$ with $e^{\pi i\phi(t)}$ tangent to $\gamma(t)$.
 To specify $\phi$ it suffices to label segments of $\gamma$ where $n=\lfloor \phi(t)\rfloor$ is constant by that integer, see Figure~\ref{fig_graded_curve_example}.
-In this presentation, the intersection index can be read off as in Figure~\ref{fig_graded_intersect}.
+The figure also illustrates the following property: When following the curve (in either direction) and passing a point where the tangent becomes horizontal, the integer increases by one if turning left and decreases by one if turning right.
+Furthermore, the intersection index can be read off as in Figure~\ref{fig_graded_intersect}.